eastgenomics/themis/TAT_audit/README.md

 Please note Python 3.9+ is required.

-Variables should be set to the environment; this can be done by creating an .env file and exporting the variables to the environment.
+Variables should be set to the environment.
+This can be done by providing an .env file when running via Docker.

 ```
 DX_TOKEN=<redacted, str>